 Just whisk the ingredients together while heating, continuing to whisk occasionally to keep it from burning or otherwise overcooking.
 Cook, letting it boil down (with a splatter guard, of course!), until it’s a good, thick-ish consistency.

-One safety note: be warned that it’s best to remove the pan from the heat and wait a few seconds to remove the splatter guard for whisking … this boils rapidly and that will help you avoid getting burned.
-Return to the heat when you are ready to cook again.
+One safety note: be warned that when making this tomato ketchup recipe, it’s best to remove the pan from the heat and wait a few seconds to remove the splatter guard for whisking.
+The mixture boils rapidly and that will help you avoid getting burned.
+Return the pan to the heat when you are ready to cook again.

 - 1 28 oz-can tomato puree